byterubpay/byterub-site/_posts/2017-03-26-overview-and-logs-for-the-dev-meeting-held-on-2017-03-26.md

 **\<gingeropolous>** it will be synchronizing its own copy of the blockchain
 **\<fluffypony>** @xmreric that's the most likely outcome
 **\<hyc>** that is trickier
-**\<fluffypony>** people *are* going to use MyMonero / Exodus / Coinomi even if we have a magical remote node model that doesn't vampire the network
+**\<fluffypony>** people *are* going to use MyByteRub / Exodus / Coinomi even if we have a magical remote node model that doesn't vampire the network
 **\<guzzi>** It could even hold part of the chain and randomly ask for missing parts
 **\<hyc>** block data sync'd this way will need to be stored differently than from regular syncing
 **\<pigeons>** peopl are going to use worse options than those even
 **\<fluffypony>** hyc: agreed
 **\<fluffypony>** pigeons: store on an exchange :-P
 **\<samsunggalaxyplayer>** I like the pre-sync as well.
-But until we have MyMonero/Edodus/Coinomi, people will use a remote node in an inefficient way
+But until we have MyByteRub/Edodus/Coinomi, people will use a remote node in an inefficient way
 **\<fluffypony>** @samsunggalaxyplayer then let's not make it easier by having a drop-down
 **\<gingeropolous>** ^
 **\<Jaquee>** why not make it easy while waiting for a better solution?